SneK1995/practice-spring-react/README.md

 Import the maven project on any IDE and install the dependencies

 MySQL (Not included)-
-import the SQL file attached
+import the practicedb.sql file in mysql.

 React-
 Go to the folder practice-react-app and run the following commands-